OlgaJ1989/taste-of-poland/README.md

 * Check that the links in the navigation bar navigate to correct pages.
     * Test:
         1. Open the website in a browser.
-        1. Click on all navigation items (Home, Walking Tips, Gallery, Contact Us) one by one to make sure the attached links are correct and that they lead the user to the correct parts of the website.
+        1. Click on all navigation items one by one to make sure the attached links are correct and that they lead the user to the correct parts of the website.
     * Result:
         * All links working and directing user to the correct pages.